-Bed bugs in Virginia are a serious problem that require professional pest control.
-Accounts of bed bugs are on the rise and you can bring them home from motel rooms to purchasing or renting used furniture.
+Bed bugs in Virginia are a serious problem that require a professional exterminator.
+Accounts of bed bugs are on the rise and you can bring them home from motel rooms or purchasing and renting used furniture.
 They do not care what social class you are in or how clean your house is, they only care to feed and grow in population.
 You may disregard bites or even a sighting, but eventually they will grow in number that cannot be ignored and something will need to be done to insure the bed bugs are completely eradicated in your house.
 Do not wait to call, the inspection is free, 540-470-0175.

 Contact Brown Exterminating and our bed bug experts will discuss with you every step of the process, from a complete inspection and positive identification to the process of eradication.
 And, since our treatments are safe and effective, your home will remain safe for both kids and pets once treated.
 Brown Exterminating is a full service pest control company with over 40 years experience and services Waynesboro, Fishersville, Staunton, Harrisonburg, Lexington, and surrounding areas.
 Call today and we can start the process of killing bed bugs and getting your house back in order.

 - Free bed bug inspection

 - Integrated pest management strategy, includes preliminary instruction.

 - Excellent customer support and service - we will make sure you understand the process

 - Provide and discuss bedbug pre-treatment checklist (click here to view)

 - Complete elimination of bed bugs by a licensed technician